Single Origin Tea Market Size and Share

 Single Origin Tea Market Analysis by Mordor Intelligence

-The single-origin tea market size stands at USD 3.06 billion in 2025, and it is projected to reach USD 4.48 billion by 2030, advancing at a 7.93% CAGR.
+The single-origin tea market size was valued at USD 3.06 billion in 2025 and estimated to grow from USD 3.3 billion in 2026 to reach USD 4.81 billion by 2031, at a CAGR of 7.83% during the forecast period (2026-2031).
 Premiumization, heightened wellness awareness, and a surge in digital commerce are driving up demand for traceable, terroir-specific teas.
 Consumers are increasingly favoring estates that provide transparent origin data, as they seek products that align with their values of sustainability and authenticity.
 In response, producers are turning to blockchain traceability and adopting carbon-smart farming practices to meet these expectations.
 Retailers are shifting their focus to curated assortments that cater to niche preferences and emphasize quality.
 Meanwhile, cafés and specialty tea houses are highlighting provenance stories, which not only enhance the perceived value of their offerings but also create a deeper connection with consumers.
-Smallholder farmers, responsible for about 60% of the global tea supply, are tapping into new income streams[1]Source: International Institute of Sustainable Development,"Tea prices and sustainability ", www.iisd.org.
+Smallholder farmers, responsible for about 60% of the global tea supply, are tapping into new income streams[1]Source: International Institute of Sustainable Development,"Tea prices and sustainability ", iisd.org.
 They benefit from direct-trade premiums, which offer fairer compensation, and carbon credits, which help mitigate the financial pressures of climate-related challenges while promoting environmentally sustainable practices.

 Key Report Takeaways